 Nonetheless, in today’s world, the complexities of estate planning require a consideration of many different aspects: how to divide up assets between children, give away control, minimize tax liabilities, set up trusts, and more.
 During this process, the emotional aspects – or the “soft issues” – are often pushed aside or overlooked.
-Thus, over the years, families have faced issues emerging from inter-generational wealth transfer due to lack of awareness regarding the non-financial aspect of wealth transfer – aspects that are not considered but are necessary to explore for a successful generational transfer of wealth to take place.
+Over the years, families have encountered challenges arising from inter-generational wealth transfer.
+These issues stem from a lack of awareness regarding the non-financial aspects of wealth transfer.
+Which are essential to explore in order to facilitate a successful transfer of wealth between generations.

 Research shows that only 5% of wealth transfer failure is due to poor financial decisions and education and that 95% is due to soft issues: communication breakdown amongst family members, unprepared heirs, and lack of vision and purpose.

 We have all witnessed situations, with detrimental effects, of families facing inter-generational conflicts due to unsuccessful wealth transfer.
 Disputes over wealth not only erode finances due to legal fees and asset freezing – causing some family members to live in reduced circumstances whilst litigation is ongoing – but also ruin family relationships and the family unit itself.

 However, these conflicts can be minimized if families ask themselves important questions before deciding on the legal structure of wealth transfer, such as:

 - What is the best age to give our children their inheritance without negatively affecting them?

 - What will the practical and emotional consequences of our decisions be?

 - Do we involve our children in the estate planning process?

 - What is best for our children: to distribute equally or treat each of them differently based on their personality and life circumstances?

 Addressing Contradictions and Maximizing Family Unity in Wealth Transfer